 Going on a road trip through the Netherlands there are some pretty common sights you come across.
 Windmills are probably what you expect, although so far I have only seen one of the traditional windmills that you are thinking of.
 Usually what you see out your car window is this:

 Yep, lots of wind turbines.
 Sometimes you might see something a bit more intriguing such as this:

 Can you figure out what it is?
 That’s a canal bridge.
 As in that big concrete thing in front of the truck holds water and a boat is passing over the highway in that very photo (you can kind of see the masts sticking above the concrete).
 That is still a fairly common sight as you drive around the Netherlands, although I haven’t seen enough of them to get over being a bit awed and excited!
 I am still on a mission to get a decent photograph from a bit higher so you can actually see the boats and water going over the road.

-Do you remember when (quite) a while ago I talked about the dikes/dijks of the Netherlands?
-No?
-Go and refresh your memory first about what a dijk really looks like as opposed to what you might imagine if you have never been to the Netherlands (hint: they’re not big walls all around the country keeping the sea out like I always imagined).
-Got it?
+A while ago I talked about the dikes/dijks of the Netherlands and how a dijk really looks as opposed to what you might imagine if you have never been to the Netherlands (hint: they’re not big walls all around the country keeping the sea out like I always imagined).

 Now, ever heard of the Afsluitdijk?
 Probably not.
 I never heard of it until I was going to be driving over it…

 As you can see in the above map, the Afsluitdijk is a very long causeway (dike) that connects the provinces of Friesland and North Holland.
 It also acts as a barrier to the salt-water Wadden Sea (which is in turn an inlet of the North Sea) and enabled the creation of the freshwater IJselmeer lake.